-- (8) When registering for the first examination attempt in an elective module, students must make a binding decision as to whether credits should be awarded for the examination or it should instead count as an additional voluntary examination in accordance with Section 31. - (9) The examination regulations for the degree programmes can specify that students must register for their first attempt at an examination within three semesters of the semester in which the module is scheduled to occur according to the relevant study and examination plan.
+(8) When registering for the first examination attempt in an elective module, students must make a binding decision as to whether credits should be awarded for the examination or if it should instead count as an additional voluntary examination in accordance with Section 31.

+(9) The examination regulations can stipulate that students must register for the first attempt at an examination within three semesters of the specific semester in which the corresponding module should be completed according to the study and examination plan.